Ezio Auditore da Firenze: Assassin's Creed: Revelations

-After the events of Brotherhood, Ezio discovers a letter left behind by his father that talks about a hidden library full of vast knowledge underneath Masyaf Castle, left there by the legendary Assassin Altaïr Ibn-La'Ahad, setting the events of Assassin's Creed: Revelations into motion.
-Arriving at Masyaf in early 1511, Ezio is ambushed by Templars who occupy the fortress, also searching for Altaïr's library.
+After the events of Brotherhood, Ezio discovers a letter left behind by his father that talks about a hidden library full of vast knowledge underneath Masyaf Castle, left there by the legendary Assassin Altaïr Ibn-La'Ahad, setting the events of Assassin's Creed: Revelations in motion.
+Arriving at Masyaf in early 1511, Ezio is ambushed by Templar forces who occupy the fortress, also searching for Altaïr's library.
 After escaping capture and assassinating the Templar captain, Ezio recovers the journal of Niccolò Polo, which tells of five seals hidden in Constantinople that will open the door to Altaïr's library.
 Arriving in Constantinople, Ezio begins his search for the seals, while helping the local Assassins Guild, led by Yusuf Tazim, overthrow Byzantine Templar control.
-Over time, Ezio succeeds in eradicating Templar influence and resubjugating the city to the rule of the family of Prince Suleiman.
+Over time, Ezio succeeds in eradicating the Templars' influence and resubjugating the city to the rule of the family of Prince Suleiman.

 Ezio recovers four of the five seals with the help of book collector Sofia Sartor, for whom he soon develops romantic feelings.
 He then travels to an underground city in Cappadocia, the Templars' base of operations, and assassinates their leader, Manuel Palaiologos, from whom he recovers the final seal.
 However, Ezio is confronted by Suleiman's uncle, Prince Ahmet, who reveals himself as the true Templar Grand Master and threatens to harm Sofia if Ezio does not surrender the seals.
 Upon returning to Constantinople, Ezio finds that Ahmet has killed Yusuf and kidnapped Sofia, and rallies the Ottoman Assassins to fight Ahmet.
-After giving up the seals to save Sofia, Ezio chases after Ahmet and eventually recovers the seals from him.
+After giving up the seals to save Sofia, Ezio chases Ahmet and eventually recovers the seals from him.
 A returning Sultan Selim I then kills Ahmet and thanks Ezio for saving his son and country, but at the same time orders him to leave the Ottoman Empire.
-Ezio and Sofia travel to Masyaf and open Altaïr's library, where the former finds Altaïr's remains and learns that the library's purpose was to convey a message to Altaïr and Ezio's common descendant, Desmond Miles, through another Apple of Eden.
-An aged Ezio then decides he has seen enough violence and mystery for one life and leaves the Apple behind.
+Ezio and Sofia travel to Masyaf and open Altaïr's library, where the former finds Altaïr's remains and learns that the library's purpose was to convey a message to Altaïr and Ezio's mutual descendant, Desmond Miles, through another Apple of Eden.
+An aged Ezio decides he has seen enough violence and mystery for one life and leaves the Apple in the library.
 He also retires from the Assassins, putting his faith in Desmond that he will succeed where Ezio and Altaïr could not.